simon-bourne/MosquitoNet/README.md

 [![Build Status](https://travis-ci.org/simon-bourne/CppUnitTest.png)](https://travis-ci.org/simon-bourne/CppUnitTest)

-## This project is still in it's infancy!

-I'm using it and it's working well for me, but if there's something you don't like or want, please log an issue or reply with +1 to an existing issue.

 ## Features

-- Exhaustive tests.
-You specify what values each parameter can have and your test will be run for every possible combination of these values.
+- Exhaustively test every combination of parameters for a test.
+- Extensible assertions.
+- Minimal use of macros.
+You'll only need `M_EXPR`, and that's not even doing anything clever.
 - Nested contexts.
+- Simple or BDD style tests.

-- Tests will run through all checks and report all errors.
+- Tests will run through all checks and report all errors so you see everything that failed in a test, not just the first thing.

-- Minimal use of macros.
-They're are all prefixed with M_ so you know if you're in C++ land or crazy macro land.

 ## Motivating Examples